distributed-control-systems/SUGAR/internal_structure_and_operations.md

-# How Are Multivectors Represented in Sugar?
+# How are multivectors represented in SUGAR?

-In Sugar, **multivectors (MV)** are internally represented as **matrices**.
-This means that when you add two multivectors, Sugar is actually performing matrix addition.
-Similarly, when you apply a function to a multivector, a known formula is applied to its corresponding matrix.
+In SUGAR, **multivectors (MV)** are internally represented as **matrices**.
+This means that when one adds two multivectors, SUGAR is actually performing matrix addition.
+Similarly, when one applies a function to a multivector, a known formula is applied to its corresponding matrix representation.
 This approach ensures that multivector operations remain consistent and efficient while leveraging MATLAB’s built-in matrix computation capabilities.

-## Why Use Matrices?
+## Why use matrices?

 The primary reason for using matrices is efficiency.
 Since MATLAB is optimized for matrix computations, this representation enables us to perform calculations much more effectively.
-Rather than designing a separate computational framework for multivectors, Sugar takes advantage of MATLAB’s strengths, ensuring highly efficient and reliable operations.
+Rather than designing a separate computational framework for multivectors, SUGAR takes advantage of MATLAB’s strengths.

-Moreover, the matrices used in Sugar (with specific structural signs) belong to the space $\mathbb{R}^{2^{(p+q+r)}\times 2^{(p+q+r)}}$, which is **isomorphic** to the Clifford algebra **𝒞𝐿(p, q, r)** over the real numbers.
-In simpler terms, we can perform all operations on multivectors using matrix algebra while preserving their geometric properties.
-This is crucial, as geometric algebra relies on specific transformations and structures that must be maintained for accurate mathematical modeling.
+Moreover, the matrices used in SUGAR (with specific structural signs) belong to the space $\mathbb{R}^{2^{(p+q+r)}\times 2^{(p+q+r)}}$, which is **isomorphic** to the Clifford algebra **𝒞𝐿(p, q, r)** over the real numbers.
+In simpler terms, one can perform all operations on multivectors using matrix algebra while preserving their geometric properties.

-Additionally, this approach allows us to leverage **symbolic computation** when necessary.
-When working with **symbolic multivectors**, Sugar ensures that matrix representations align with symbolic algebraic structures, allowing for analytical solutions and algebraic simplifications without numerical approximation errors.
+Finally, this approach allows us to leverage **symbolic computations** when necessary.
+When working with **symbolic multivectors**, SUGAR ensures that matrix representations align with symbolic algebraic structures, allowing for analytical solutions and algebraic simplifications without numerical approximation errors.

-## How Can You View the Matrix Representation?
+## How can you view the matrix representation?

 By default, the underlying matrix representation is hidden as it is managed internally.
-However, if you're curious, you can explicitly request it.
+However, if you are curious, you can explicitly request it.
 The following example demonstrates how:

 ```matlab
 >> GA([2 0 0]) % Create an algebra with 2 positive basis elements